 Many advocacy groups have published lists of products containing microbeads in an effort to curb the purchasing, and therefore the pollution, of microbeads.

 The U.S. Environmental Protection Agency (EPA) regulates microbeads in industrial, but not domestic, wastewater.
-The U.S. Food and Drug Administration (FDA) labels microbeads in cosmetics, but lacks the authority to outright ban them.

 California has the strictest microbead limitation, not leaving room for selling products with biodegradable microbeads.